My Word!

-My Word! is a British radio quiz panel game broadcast by the BBC on the Home Service (1956–67) and Radio 4 (1967–88).
+My Word! was a British radio quiz panel game broadcast by the BBC on the Home Service (1956–67) and Radio 4 (1967–88).
 It was created by Edward J. Mason and Tony Shryane, and featured the humorous writers Frank Muir and Denis Norden, known in Britain for the series Take It From Here.
 The show was piloted in June 1956 on the Midland Home Service and broadcast as a series on the national Home Service network from 1 January 1957.
 The series also ran on BBC Television for one series from July–September 1960.

 For decades the programme was also broadcast worldwide via BBC World Service and was relayed to an international audience though the BBC Transcription Services.
 A companion programme, My Music, ran from 1967 to 1993.

 Background and first broadcasts

 In 1956, Edward J. Mason and Tony Shryane, respectively the writer and producer of the popular radio soap opera The Archers, decided that by way of a change they would devise and produce what Frank Muir called "a new kind of not-very-academic literary quiz".
 The Aeolian Hall in London was booked for the recording of a pilot show, but at the last minute two of the four panellists were unexpectedly unavailable.
 Shryane sought the help of Muir and his writing partner Denis Norden, scriptwriters of the popular BBC comedy series Take It From Here, who were based in a nearby office.
 They thought of themselves as writers rather than performers, but at Shryane's urgent request they agreed to stand in for the absentees.
 Muir was partnered by Isobel Barnett – a panel show regular – and Norden by the journalist Nancy Spain.
 Mason set the questions, and the chairman was the cricket commentator and poet John Arlott, who was billed as "umpire".
 The pilot was well received by the audience in the hall and by listeners to its first transmission.
 The BBC commissioned a series, which was transmitted in early 1957.
 Muir and Norden had no intention of becoming regular panellists, but Shyrane persuaded them.

 Arlott did not return for the second series, which began in August 1957.
 He was succeeded by Jack Longland, known to BBC listeners as the chairman of the panel show Country Questions and a regular team member on Round Britain Quiz and panellist on Any Questions?
 Although, unlike Arlott, Longland had no particular association with cricket he too was billed as umpire until 1962, after which he was billed as "in the chair", as were his successors.